-Section 5.1 There are several ways you can pay your plan premium
+Section 5.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty

-There are six ways you can pay your plan premium.
-The plan enrollment form asks that you choose a payment method.
+There are six ways you can pay the penalty.
 If you do not select a payment option on the enrollment form, you will automatically be billed each month.
-You may request a change in the way you pay your plan premium at any time by calling or writing Member Services (contact information is printed on the back cover of this booklet).
+You may request a change in the way you pay your Part D late enrollment penalty at any time by calling Member Services.